Arthur Lee (musician): Solo career

 Apart from the Studio/Live package on MCA, the 1980s were a mostly fallow period for Lee.
 According to him: "I was gone for a decade.
 I went back to my old neighborhood to take care of my father, who was dying of cancer.
 I was tired of signing autographs.
 I was tired of being BS'd out of my money...I just got tired."
 Alice Cooper did record a cover version of Lee's "7 and 7 Is" on a 1981 album, Special Forces.

 Lee re-emerged musically in 1992 with a new album entitled Arthur Lee & Love -{Five String Serenade} on the French New Rose label.
 The title track, "Five String Serenade", was later recorded by Mazzy Star and Jack White of The White Stripes.
 The album also featured a new artist he discovered from San Francisco, Keith Farrish aka Demian X Diamond.
 He performed live around this time in Paris, London, and Liverpool.
 In 1993 he played shows in New York and England.
-The following year he released a 45rpm single, "Girl on Fire" backed with "Midnight Sun", on Distortions Records.
+The following year he released a 45 rpm single, "Girl on Fire" backed with "Midnight Sun", on Distortions Records.
 He began to tour regularly with a backup band comprising former members of Das Damen, and LA group Baby Lemonade.
 In 1995, Rhino Records released the compilation Love Story.
 The album was a two-disc set with extensive liner notes that chronicled the period of 1966–1972.

-Later years and death
+Later years

 Prison

 In late 1996, Lee was sentenced to 12 years for the negligent discharge of a firearm.
 California's three strikes law meant Lee was forced to serve a prison term, having previously served two years in jail for arson, and having been charged with various drug, driving and assault offenses.

 Lee denied that he had fired the gun, and visiting fan Doug Thomas who had denied involvement when the police responded later confessed to the deed.
 A year-delayed analysis of a gunpowder residue test conducted on Lee produced a negative result.
 Had he pleaded guilty, Lee would have been sentenced to nine months in jail; instead, he chose a jury trial and was convicted.
 His sentence was pronounced at 12 years in prison.

 While in prison Lee refused visitors and interviews.
 "I thought I would beat this case, so why would I want to broadcast it?
 This has been so humiliating to me."

 Former bandmates Bryan MacLean and Ken Forssi both died while Lee was incarcerated, ending any speculation as to a full-fledged Love reunion.

-In 1999 The Make-Up released a song calling for Arthur Lee's release, called "Free Arthur Lee".

 On December 12, 2001, Lee was released from prison, having served five years and six months of his original sentence.
 With the trial prosecutor having been found guilty of misconduct, a federal appeals court in California reversed the charge of negligent discharge of a firearm.